 Need new threads in time for Hari Raya?
 Whether you’re looking for a stylish kebaya, baju kurung or jubah, these modest wear labels are on point...

-Modest fashion has been making waves worldwide, raking up likes via social media on everything from minimalist to frou-frou.
-Even the big names in fashion have stepped up their game.
-Modest Fashion Week has also taken the world by storm, sprouting up in cities like Tokyo, London, and now Singapore.
+Modest fashion is making waves worldwide, raking up likes via social media on everything from minimalist to frou-frou.
 To say that modest fashion is exclusive for Muslim women would be rather incorrect as women from various religions and backgrounds have chosen to cover up for decades – newsflash: yes, it’s a choice.
-Expand your wardrobe with these effortless and comfy modest fashion pieces in bold and contemporary designs for Hari Raya and Eid – and throughout the year.
+Plus, no one can say no to a good dose of shopping.
+Expand your wardrobe with these effortless and comfy modest Muslimah fashion pieces in bold and contemporary designs for Hari Raya and Eid – and throughout the year.

 If we’re awarding points, it’s going to be A for effortless at Anaabu.
 This minimalist and sustainable brand wears the androgyny label on its sleeve, featuring almost genderless fashion in its collections.
 For muted tones, clean silhouettes and attention to detail, this is the place to go.

 “Minimal but not typical” – we couldn’t agree more!
 For modest wear with a playful twist, Whimsigirl has ’em all.
 We see why this Malaysian label is a favourite amongst comfort creatures; it offers breathable two-piece outfits with unique silhouettes such as the tapered 3/4 sleeves or the long flared bell-sleeves for women and children.
-Each piece is ethically created using natural fiber fabrics like linen and cotton to ensure that they are comfortable for daily wear.
-In typical Whimsigirl fashion, the newly released Mekar collection features 37 separates to create over 100 combinations of outfits for Raya and beyond the festive season.
+Each piece is ethically created using natural fibre fabrics like linen and cotton to ensure that they are comfortable for daily wear.
+In typical Whimsigirl fashion, the newly released Nona collection takes Eid at home to the next level with comfy styles you can wear at home all day.

 From beaded sequin kurung sets to brocade maxi skirts, embossed peplum tops to throngs of plain and printed scarves – this online marketplace seems to have everything you need for a stylish and trendsetting Raya celebration.
 Well, it is Singapore’s largest Muslimah online store after all.
 Our only gripe?
 There are just too many choices to select from.
 Step into style right here.